AfonsoRD/meet/README.md

 **SPECIFY NUMBER OF EVENTS**

+**User Story**

+As user,
+I should be able to **specify the number of events**.
+So that I can have an overview about how many events are active in that search.

 **Scenario 1:** When user hasn’t specified a number, 32 is the default number.
 **Given** user have a list of all events
 **When** user is choosing the city to see all the events